Best Orthopedic Washable Dog Bed

 Maybe you don’t need an orthopedic dog bed just yet.
 If you have a young, active dog, you might be holding out.
 There’s nothing wrong with that.
 Keeping that dog bed clean could be a higher priority in your life.

 Looking for something tailored to your smaller dog?
 MidWest has an option for you.
 The super-soft polyester cover was designed for easy washing and drying.
-Even better, it doesn’t generate “pilling” like you can see with fleece.
+Even better, it doesn’t generate “pilling,” as you can see with fleece.
 The poly-fiber mattress has a non-skid edge that holds the bed in place (and no beads to come loose in the dryer!).
 The bed comes in seven different sizes, featuring three different colors.

-Downsides?
+The downsides?
 You don’t get a lot of cushioning with this bed.
 Also, even with the available sizes, your dog needs to weigh less than 25 pounds to take advantage of this bed.

 Until they put self-cleaning dog beds on the market, the task falls on your shoulders.
 It might mean spending additional time wiping your dog down when they come inside, or it might mean running the vacuum over the dog bed when attending to your regular cleaning.